Apollo: Male lovers

 When Admetus wanted to marry princess Alcestis, Apollo provided a chariot pulled by a lion and a boar he had tamed.
-This satisfied Alcestis' father and he let Admetus marry his daughter.
-Further, Apollo saved the king from Artemis' wrath and also convinced the Moirai to postpone Admetus' death once.
+This satisfied Alcestis's father and he let Admetus marry his daughter.
+Further, Apollo saved the king from Artemis's wrath and also convinced the Moirai to postpone Admetus's death once.

 Branchus, a shepherd, one day came across Apollo in the woods.
 Captivated by the god's beauty, he kissed Apollo.
 Apollo requited his affections and wanting to reward him, bestowed prophetic skills on him.
 His descendants, the Branchides, were an influential clan of prophets.

 Other male lovers of Apollo include: